-Since 1983, the Community Foundation has awarded over $6 million in scholarships through more than 110 funds established by generous individuals, families, businesses and nonprofits to help area students pursue an education and establish rewarding careers.
+Since 1983, the Community Foundation has awarded $9.8 million in scholarships from well over 100 funds established by generous individuals, families, businesses and nonprofits to help area students pursue an education and establish rewarding careers.

-Some scholarships are open to all students in our 42-town service area as well as Westerly, RI; others are open to only some towns, a particular town, or a specific school.
-Some are open to current or returning college students of any age, but most are for graduating high school seniors.
+Some scholarships are open to all students in our 42-town service area as well as Westerly, Rhode Island; others are open to only some towns, a particular town, or a specific school.
+Some are open to current or returning college students of any age, but most are for graduating high school seniors and most are need-based.
 Scholarships range from a one-time award of $500 to a multi-year award of up to $5,000 a year.
-In 2018, over $709,000 was awarded to 276 students.
-2018 recipient list
+In 2022, $1,036,680 was awarded to 323 students.

 How Our Scholarships Program Works

 Applications for the 2023-2024 academic year are open!
 Click on the Scholarships Portal button to get started.

 Students apply for most scholarships through the General Application on the Scholarships Portal.
 After you have submitted the General Application, you may be asked to answer one or more questions to be eligible for certain scholarships.
 You must answer any additional question(s) in order to apply for these scholarships.